-The infant mortality rate is two and half times higher in the African American community, contributing to the air of despair.
+The infant mortality rate is two and a half times higher in the African American community, contributing to the air of despair.
 Shafia gives hope for change with clear visual definitions of the causes and solutions of infant mortality in the United States.

-In this keynote, Shafia examines the negative impact on society, differentiates between social and physiological determinants; and shares strategies for working with public health professionals in prevention, medicine for a cure and community for a call to action to end infant mortality.
+In this keynote, Shafia examines the negative impact on society, differentiates between social and physiological determinants, and shares strategies for working with public health professionals in prevention, medicine for a cure, and community for a call to action to end infant mortality.
 Using peer reviews and documented models, a diagram is created to improve birth outcomes, at the advocacy and policy level.

 Shafia Monroe’s Presentation